mspnp/samples/OperationalExcellence/azure-automation-update-management/README.md

 # Azure Update Management

 This sample deploys an Azure Automation account with the Azure Updates management solution and optional virtual machines, all auto-onboarded into the update solution.

+Azure Automation Update Management relies on linked automation and Log Analytics workspace, which has some regional requirements.
+For more information, see [Supported regions for linked Log Analytics workspace](https://docs.microsoft.com/azure/automation/how-to/region-mappings).

+The `WestUS2` and `SoutheastAsia` regions are good options for this sample.

 ## Deploy sample